The RTA is proud to announce its second year of Innovation Grants!

 Have deliverables that can be made publicly available;

 Request funding not in excess of $20,000;

 Résumés, maximum 2 pages per team member

-Entry Agreement signed by all team members
+Entry Agreement signed by all team members - find the form here.

 Grantees are required to submit biannual progress reports and a final report at the end of the agreed-upon grant period.
 This final report must provide findings and financial statements.